lwerdna/workbench/detect-architecture-with-goodness-of-fit/README.md

 Both of these are implemented prior to sampling.

-See [guess-arch.py](./guess_arch.py) for the implementation.
+See [algorithm.py](./algorithm.py) for the implementation, and [guess-arch.py](./guess_arch.py) for a command line driver program to run it on a file or directory.
 Here's it's performance on a small corpus of binaries I have compared to the ID produced by the [file](https://man7.org/linux/man-pages/man1/file.1.html) identification tool.

 ```
 path                           us         file       result